CharanCharanCv/MarmetoHtmlTest/README.md

 The product description provides information about the features and qualities of the Embrace Sideboard, highlighting its stylish design, premium materials, durability, and versatility in fitting into various home decor styles.

+## Deployment

+The project has been deployed on Netlify.
+You can view the live version.

 Overall, this HTML file creates a visually appealing and informative product page for the Embrace Sideboard, facilitating user interaction and potential purchase on an e-commerce platform.